Children: Delivering on Our Commitment

 I learned my role in maintaining my health.
 Since then, I have not missed my clinic appointments and I never skip my medicine.
 I do all this by myself.
 I know when I skip taking medicine I will get sick, and my ability to fight other infections will be damaged.

 —Gilbert Maiko, boy living with HIV in Tanzania

-- Over 13.4 million children are living without one or both parents due to AIDS.
+- 12.2 million children are living without one or both parents due to AIDS.

 - About 95% of children directly affected by HIV/AIDS live with their extended family.

-- 2.1 million children are living with HIV/AIDS, but less than half have access to treatment.
+- 1.8 million children are living with HIV/AIDS, and only half have access to treatment.

-- Nearly 2 million babies have been born HIV-free with PEPFAR support.
+- 2.2 million babies have been born HIV-free with PEPFAR support.

 Children are our future.
 As the world’s largest donor responding to the needs of children living with and affected by HIV/AIDS, PEPFAR is committed to supporting these children with the clinical and social services they need to survive, thrive, and become healthy and productive adults.